 The piping to the brakes must be adequately sized to ensure rapid response times in all weather conditions.
+Long lengths of hydraulic piping systems or systems exposed to sub-zero weather conditions must be oversized.
 The piping must be selected to safely withstand the pressures required to operate the brakes.
 Secure the piping against vibration with pipe clamps per the schedule in the table below.